demystifyfp/demystifyfp/content/fsharp/series/fstweet/sending-verification-email.md

   // TODO
 ```

-The `sendEmailViaPostmark` function takes the sender email address that we created as part of third prerequisite while setting up Postmark, a `PostmarkClient` and a value of the `Email` type that we just created.
+The `sendEmailViaPostmark` function takes the sender email address that we created as part of the third prerequisite while setting up Postmark, a `PostmarkClient` and a value of the `Email` type that we just created.

 Then we need to create an object of type `TemplatedPostmarkMessage` and call the `SendMessageAsync` method on the postmark client.